trieded/discordgoself/README.md

 so please avoid adding enhancements outside of that scope without first discussing it.
 - Create a Pull Request with your changes against the master branch.

-## List of Discord APIs

-See [this chart](https://abal.moe/Discord/Libraries.html) for a feature comparison and list of other Discord API libraries.

-## Special Thanks

-[Chris Rhodes](https://github.com/iopred) - For the DiscordGo logo and tons of PRs.